Beijing, Day 1

 Beijing, Day 2

-The Second India Investment Seminar 2018 is organized by Venture Gurukool to accelerate the Investors Entrepreneur relationships between India and China.
+The 2nd Startup India Investment Seminar 2018 is organized by Venture Gurukool to accelerate the Investors Entrepreneur relationships between India and China.

 To promote Chinese industry experience and know-how amongst our participating start-ups, Venture Gurukool organized exclusive company visits with the major Chinese giants including Tencent– the multinational conglomerate and leading gaming publishers of the world.
 Followed by, Oasis Games– one of the leading game publishers in the market.